-Starting in the fall of 2012, Milton Soccer is requiring all coaches to take the Center for Disease Control (CDC) on-line concussion training course for coaches.
+Since the fall of 2012, Milton Soccer requires all coaches to take the Center for Disease Control (CDC) on-line concussion training course for coaches.
 We strongly encourage parents of players to take the course too.
 The course takes approximately 25-30 minutes to complete which is time well spent for the safety of our players and children.

 You can access the course through [CDC Concussion Training for Coaches]